DimisDev/fh-crash-fix/README.md

 # Forza Horizon Crash Fix
 This is a Simple Script (Method) that fixes the Forza Horizon 5 &amp; Forza Horizon 4 Game Closing after 30 Minutes of playtime

+This is the only fix that doesn't block your taskbar/alttab/desktop etc !!

 # Installation Steps:
 1. Go to Windows Settings > Accounts > Family & Other Users (or Other Users for Win11) > add account
 2. Create the account name ```limiteduser```, and input an easy password like 123